COGS18/COGS18.github.io/_build/materials/17-APIs.md

 ## Application Programming Interface

 <div class="alert alert-success">
-An API is a programmatic interface to an interace - a software to software interface, or way for programs to talk to other programs.
+An API is a programmatic interface to an application - a software to software interface, or way for programs to talk to other programs.
 </div>

 ## Module APIs